So you can’t wait to pack your beach sandals in your suitcase and jet off on a Mexico vacation.

 The Los Cabos International Airport (SJD) is near San Jose del Cabo.

-It’s serviced by many direct flights from San Francisco, L.A., Vancouver (Canada), Calgary, Houston, Toronto, Chicago and many other North American cities.
+It’s serviced by many direct flights from San Francisco, Los Angeles, Vancouver (Canada), Calgary, Houston, Toronto, Chicago and many other North American cities.

 Flying time from L.A. is just under 2½ hours.
 (From Chicago, the flight time is about 5 hours.)